pushpalroy/jetstore/README.md

 # jetstore
-Building a Google Playstore clone with animations in Android using Jetpack compose.
+A clone of Google PlayStore app with animations in Android built using Jetpack compose.

 ### This sample app showcases the following: